Eu Country Commercial Guide

 External Assistance Grants

-In addition, the Instrument for Pre-accession Assistance II (IPA II) is an EU program for pre-accession countries that provides support for political and economic reforms, preparing the beneficiaries for the rights and obligations that come with EU membership and that are linked to the adoption of the acquis communautaire (i.e., the body of European Union law that must be adopted by candidate countries as a precondition to accession).
 These programs are intended to help build up the administrative and institutional capacities of these countries and to finance investments designed to aid them in complying with EU law.
-The successor program, IPA III, will build on IPA II, but will aim to accelerate project implementation by reducing the time gap between project selection, which will be based on technical maturity besides alignment to the country-specific recommendations of the enlargement package, and effective contracting.
+The successor program, IPA III, will aim to accelerate project implementation by reducing the time gap between project selection, which will be based on technical maturity besides alignment to the country-specific recommendations of the enlargement package, and effective contracting.
 In addition, the final selection of actions will also consider the assessment of the performance of the beneficiaries in the enlargement agenda, and their commitment to and progress in implementing reforms, with particular attention to fundamental areas like the rule of law.

 The Connecting Europe Facility (CEF) is an EU financing mechanism that uses the EC budget as well as the Cohesion Funds to finance projects in transport, energy, and digital.
 Along with EFSI, CEF is expected to play a role in bridging the investment gap in Europe, which is one of the Commission’s top priorities.
 In all three main categories, the focus is on creating better conditions for growth and jobs.
 For the 2021-2027 period, the budget amounts to €25.8 billion for transport, €5.8 billion for energy, and €2.1 billion for digital.
 Annual and multi-annual work programs specify the priorities and the total amount of financial support allocated for these priorities in a given year, and there are certain regulations limiting eligibility for support.
-Only actions contributing to projects of common interest in accordance with Regulations 1315/2013, 347/2013, and a Regulation on guidelines for trans-European networks in the area of telecommunications infrastructure, as well as program support actions, are eligible for support.
+Only actions contributing to projects of common interest in accordance with Regulation 1315/2013, Regulation 347/2013, and a Regulation on guidelines for trans-European networks in the area of telecommunications infrastructure, as well as program support actions, are eligible for support.

 Loans from the European Investment Bank

 Headquartered in Luxembourg, the European Investment Bank (EIB) is the financing arm of the European Union.
 Since its creation in 1958, the EIB has been a key player in building Europe.
 As a non-profit banking institution, the EIB assesses, reviews, and monitors projects, and offers cost-competitive, long-term lending.
-Best known for its project financial and economic analysis, the EIB makes loans to both private and public borrowers for projects supporting four key areas: innovation and skills, access to finance for smaller businesses, climate and environment, and infrastructure.
+Best known for its project finance and economic analysis, the EIB makes loans to both private and public borrowers for projects supporting four key areas: innovation and skills, access to finance for smaller businesses, climate and environment, and infrastructure.
 The EIB opens credit lines for financial institutions that then lend funds to creditors.

 While the EIB mostly funds projects within the European Union, it lends outside the European Union as well.
-In 2022, the EIB signed a total of €65.15 billion of financing, with its arm for global partnerships (EIB Global) signing €10.8 billion in new financing.
+In 2024, the EIB signed a total of €100 billion in financing, with its arm for global partnerships (EIB Global) signing €89 billion in new financing.
 The EIB also plays a key role in supporting European Union enlargement with loans used to finance improvements in infrastructure, research, and industrial manufacturing to help those countries prepare for eventual European Union membership.
 The EIB presents attractive financing options for projects that contribute to those objectives, as EIB lending rates are lower than most other commercial rates.

 Projects financed by the EIB must contribute to the socio-economic objectives set out by the European Union, such as fostering the development of less favored regions, improving European transport and environment infrastructure, supporting the activities of SMEs, assisting urban renewal and the development of a low-carbon economy, and generally promoting growth and competitiveness in the European Union.